linyhie/BCFL-NLM/README.md

 # BCFL-NLM
+# [Market-entry facility location and design considering competitor reactions under nested logit model]

 This repository contains the testbed dataset for the manuscript

-**Market-entry facility location and design considering competitor reactions under nested logit model**

-by Yun Hui Lin, Dongdong He, Qingyun Tian, and Yitong Yu.
+    "Market-entry facility location and design considering competitor reactions under nested logit model" by Yun Hui Lin, Dongdong He, Qingyun Tian, and Yitong Yu.

 Use the code **CFLDP_Data_Generator.py** to generate your own instances

 ## Description